robolab-pavia/slr-kit/slrkit_projects.md

 The configuration files are updated.
 If one or more option are missing, they are filled with the default value.
 The other information are not changed.
-The original `toml` files are backuped in the configuration directory before any modification.
+The original `toml` files are backupped in the configuration directory before any modification.
 The backups have the same name of the original files with the extension `.bak`.
 If the user gives the `--no-backup` option, no backup is performed.

 The `init` sub-command also initializes the `git` repository of the project.
-A `.gitignore` file is provvided with some useful patterns.
+A `.gitignore` file is provided with some useful patterns.
 A first commit is recorded with:

 * the `META.toml` file;
 * all the configuration files;
-* the provvided `.gitignore`.
+* the provided `.gitignore`.

 ### import
 This command imports a bibliographical database into the project, converting it to the `¢sv` format used by all the scripts.